rokabytedev/noejicom/noeji_tos/noeji_app_tos/terms_of_service.md

     - **Auto-Renewal:** Your Pro subscription will automatically renew at the end of each billing cycle unless you cancel it through your app store account settings before the renewal date.
     - **Price Changes:** RokaByte reserves the right to change subscription fees.
 We will provide you with at least thirty (30) days' advance notice of any fee changes.
 Your continued use of the Pro Tier after a fee change constitutes your agreement to the new fee.
     - **Cancellations:** You may cancel your Pro subscription at any time.
 Cancellations will take effect at the end of your current billing period.
 You will retain Pro access until then.
     - **No Refunds:** Subscription fees are non-refundable, except as required by applicable law or as determined by Apple or Google's refund policies.
 No refunds or credits will be provided for partial subscription periods, unused service, or if your account is terminated due to a violation of these Terms.
 This no-refund policy applies to the maximum extent permitted by applicable law.
+This policy is subject to mandatory rights and remedies consumers may have under local law, including as set forth in Section 22 (Jurisdiction-Specific Terms).
     - **Promotions:** We may offer promotional discounts.
 Any specific terms related to promotions will be disclosed at the time of the offer.

 ## 6. User Content and Intellectual Property